AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ### Analysis of One Stage Coagulant addition procedure
 A primary concern was the lack of consistency in the formation of a floc blanket in our sedimentation tank during 1-Stage coagulant addition.
 Due the limitations of ProCoDA, clay and humic acid had to be mixed before it entered into the system.
-It was hypothesized that due the prior mixing, clay and humic acid particles were more dispersed as the strongly negatively charged humic acid might have increased the negative charge of clay particles.
-As the clay and humic acid particles became more likely to repel each other, surface area of clay was increased.
-Therefore, there were more clay and humic acid particles than there was coagulant available to bind to and create flocs.